frovedis/frovedis/doc/manual/python/ml/linear_svm.md

     from sklearn.datasets import load_breast_cancer
     mat, lbl = load_breast_cancer(return_X_y = True)

-    # fitting input matrix and label on linear SVC object
+    # fitting input matrix and label on LinearSVC object
     from frovedis.mllib.svm import LinearSVC
     svm = LinearSVC().fit(mat, lbl)

 When native python data is provided, it is converted to frovedis-like inputs and sent to frovedis server which consumes some data transfer time.
-Pre-constructed frovedis-like inputs can be used to speed up the training time, specially when same data would be used for multiple executions.
+Pre-constructed frovedis-like inputs can be used to speed up the training time, especially when same data would be used for multiple executions.

 For example,